YangPeihao1203/Modelica4AUTOSAR/README.md

 We highly recommend reading this document if you're contributing to or customizing the AUTOSAR library.

+## 🔍 Threats and Future Work
+This work is the first to integrate Modelica with AUTOSAR, enabling multi-domain modeling and simulation of application-layer software.
+While it demonstrates feasibility and effectiveness, several limitations remain.

+Due to the vast scope of the AUTOSAR standard, our implementation focuses on the application layer and its simulation behaviors, rather than covering the full specification.
+The comparison is therefore limited to behavioral modeling tools such as Simulink.
+In addition, to ensure usability, we adopt an intuitive, non-formalized encapsulation of AUTOSAR elements, which may limit formal verification and integration with standard toolchains.

+Future work will extend support to more AUTOSAR elements, including RTE and BSW layers, and enhance compatibility with more industrial tools.
+We also plan to adopt formal methods (e.g., OCL, model transformations) to improve semantic rigor and support automated verification and integration into model-driven workflows.

 ## Installation & Usage
 ### Prerequisites